proxmox/proxmox-backup/docs/introduction.rst

    provides extensive support for backing up to tape and managing tape libraries.

+:Ransomware protection: :ref:`Protect your critical data from ransomware attacks
+   <ransomware_protection>` with Proxmox Backup Server's fine-grained access
+   control, data integrity verification, and off-site backup through remote sync and tape backup.

 :Web interface: Manage the Proxmox Backup Server with the integrated, web-based user interface.

-:Open Source: No secrets.
+:Open source: No secrets.
 Proxmox Backup Server is free and open-source software.
 The source code is licensed under AGPL, v3.

-:No Limits: Proxmox Backup Server has no artificial limits for backup storage or backup-clients.
+:No limits: Proxmox Backup Server has no artificial limits for backup storage or backup-clients.

-:Enterprise Support: Proxmox Server Solutions GmbH offers enterprise support in the form of `Proxmox Backup Server Subscription Plans
+:Enterprise support: Proxmox Server Solutions GmbH offers enterprise support in the form of `Proxmox Backup Server Subscription Plans
    <https://www.proxmox.com/en/proxmox-backup-server/pricing>`_.
 Users at every
    subscription level get access to the Proxmox Backup :ref:`Enterprise